 As you can see the muzzle energy of a .45 ACP is about 217 times more than that of the Airsoft BB.
 Also take into consideration that the Airsoft BB is manufactured in plastic and does not have the same mass as a .45 ACP bullet.
 So to put this into perspective, the Airsoft BB does not have the stopping power or ability to cause a wound sufficient enough to kill due to a lack of mass and velocity.

-Whether or not an Airsoft replica can kill a small pest is going to depend on the size of the animal, the weight of the BB, and the power behind the projectile.
-As shown above, the muzzle energy is typically not sufficient enough to do enough damage to a larger animal or a human.
+Airsoft guns can kill smaller animals or pests when hit with a higher FPS replica and closer range.
+It would also require greater accuracy.
+Whether or not an Airsoft replica can kill a small animal will depend on the size of the animal, the weight of the BB, and the power behind the projectile.
+As shown above, the muzzle energy is typically not sufficient enough to do enough damage to be lethal for a larger animal or a human.
 As it would not be humane, we would not recommend you shoot or try to hunt any animals with an Airsoft gun.

 Here is where the “it depends” part comes in… An Airsoft replica sporting a high FPS, use of a heavier BB, and a carefully placed shot, may be effective on small pests such as birds, lizards, frogs, etc.

 Now if you were to ask if an Airsoft replica can be used to scare away animals, then I would say, it could do the job.
-However, depending upon the type of pest you are dealing with, you can easily get rid of them in various other ways that would not involve using your Airsoft gun.
+Consider that it may be easier to get rid of the pest in various other ways that would not involve using your Airsoft gun.

-For example, if birds are a nuisance to you, then try an owl or hawk decoy (click here to check current price on Amazon).
+For example, if birds are a nuisance to you, then try an owl or hawk decoy (see an example decoy on Amazon).
 These would be more effective at keeping birds away and would not harm them.

 We have already determined that Airsoft replicas are not designed to kill and for the most part could possibly only kill small birds, lizards, etc. However, Airsoft replicas can get you killed.